elviskasonlin/event-extractor-bot/README.md

-# event-extractor-bot
+# Event Extractor Telegram Bot
-A bot that extracts event details from a given event description and creates a calendar entry
+A telegram bot that extracts event details from a given event description and creates a calendar entry for the user.

 Uses ```python-telegram-bot``` wrapper for telegram bot API and uses ```heroku``` to deploy.